Abimbolaabbey/Vehicle-Co2-Emmision/README.md

 ![](AVG_Fuel_Consumption_Per_Fuel_Type_SQL.png)

-* First ten rows of the data to be use in calculating correlation
+* First ten rows of fuel consumption and CO2 emissions.
+* This is to be use in calculating correlation between them.

 ![](first_ten_rows_Of_data_exported_to_calculate_correlation.png)